-Enjoy programs monthly during the school year as part of Life Enrichment, an educational, entertaining, and cultural program tailored to today's busy lifestyles.
+Enjoy programs and be involved in the life of your community college as part of Life Enrichment, an educational, entertaining, and cultural program tailored to today's busy lifestyles.

 Speakers present on a broad range of topics - from history to modern technology and art to science - and past performers have included singers, storytellers, dancers, and actors.

 Tuesday, October 5 at 9 a.m. / Hubbard Welcome Center, Butler of El Dorado, 901 S. Haverhill Road, El Dorado

 9 a.m. - Derek Foust, associate professor of agriculture at Butler, will present about Butler's well-respected agriculture program.